chimera-suite/use-case/README.md

 The example is composed of several docker images, that simulates the behaviour of data pipeline from the perspective of Data Scientists and business Analysts, which have the need of using semantic web technologies (SPARQL queries and Ontology Based Data Access) for performing analytical operations and data visualization tasks.
 In addition it is showed how to persist a Spark DataFrame in HDFS.
 ## Setup

 Here we briefly discuss the components.
 For correctly running the example is needed to run all docker images in parallel and respecting the boot order.
+Please take in consideration that some docker images (Apache Hive and Apache Spark) needs several minutes to complete the startup.
+We suggest to use 5 terminal windows (one for each component), and to run all the images without the `-d` option to check the logs.

+For running the dockerized components is needed to have installed `docker-compose` on your local system.
+If you do not have it installed, please follow this [official guide](https://docs.docker.com/compose/install/).

+__REMARK__: The demo is described from a user's perspective.
+The user runs all the docker instances on his laptop and connects to every component from his browser.
+Consequently, all the network addresses and ports are expressed from outside the docker's virtual network.

 #### 1. Apache Hive
 It simulates an `hdfs` file system.